jProgr/jprogr.github.io/_posts/2024-03-12-tono-language.md

 The word "wa" can be used to establish any type of context for the sentences that follow:

-- wa sete.nowa, Tom kuhan talu - In the morning Tom ate fruit - Tom ate fruit this morning.
+- wa setenowa, Tom kuhan talu - In the morning Tom ate fruit - Tom ate fruit this morning.

 You may establish long and complex contexts with full sentences.
 You may also establish multiple contexts for one sentence.